Where Is The Bride…Geeesh

 Your Natural Self

-Life is hard enough and you should not have the extra pressure of constantly trying to present an altered state of yourself to someone.
+Life is hard enough, and you should not have the extra pressure of constantly trying to present an altered state of yourself to someone.
 I am not saying that you should never put on makeup, or iron your hair, or make any other enhancements to yourself, you can, Lord knows I do.
-But…. at the end of the day, when the doors are closed to the world, and you have stepped into your oasis to wash the cares of the day away and it is just you and your person alone together…when the make-up is off, the wig or extensions are off, your hair is freshly washed and natural, the heels are off, or the eyelash extensions are placed back in their case -you should be able to stand there completely naked and natural and find love and acceptance in the arms of the person who say that they love you…you.
+But…. at the end of the day, when the doors are closed to the world, and you have stepped into your oasis to wash the cares of the day away.
+It is just you and your person alone together…when the make-up is off, the wig or extensions are off, your hair is freshly washed and natural, the heels are off, or the eyelash extensions are placed back in their case -you should be able to stand there completely naked and natural and find love and acceptance in the arms of the person who say that they love you…you.